ericholscher/ericholscher.com/site/blog/drafts/better-javascript-workflow-with-django.rst

 where the uppermost logic lives.
 Then you can dive into each specific file to understand that subsection of code.
 All the benefits normally associated with an import system come to bare.

+As a wise man once said:

+	Namespaces are one honking great idea -- let's do more of those!

 Imports in the browser
 ----------------------